Honors Capstone Project

 Another study by Litan, Orszag, and Orszag (2003), which was commissioned by the National Collegiate Athletic Association (NCAA) found that the “Flutie effect” has no foundational empirical support.
 In addition, it found that expanded athletic programs do not contribute to substantial financial losses.

 As seen in Litan, Orszag, and Orszag’s study as well as other academic articles have found no empirical evidence of the “Flutie effect.”
 However, there has been increased interest in collegiate sports, especially basketball and football.
 This is evident by the expanded television coverage of major conferences, extra season games, new bowl games for football, conference playoff games, and the BCS series.
 These new additions to the collegiate athletic landscape would not have been taken into account in older studies that focused on decades old data.
 Revisiting these studies with more recent data will alleviate that weakness and return results that more reflect the current environment of collegiate sports and admissions.

 This study will examine the effects of winning a national championship in football and men’s basketball on admission factors including applications, enrollment, SAT scores, and a variety of other factors.
 Data from 2001 through 2007 will be used to study the effects, a time range where most of the changes in the collegiate sports landscape had been put into place.
 This will address an important weakness in past studies.

 Weistrop, Daniel, "The Effects of Winning a Basketball National Championship on Admission Factors" (2010).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 397.

 Creative Commons License